Want to make money? We've picked out some easy ways to earn extra cash in your spare time – whether it's at home, online or simply out and about.

 Whether you are shopping online or in person, if you use a cashback credit card you will get a percentage of the money you spend back in cold, hard cash.

-Elsewhere, the Asda Cashback Credit Card will pay you 2% cashback on all ASDA shopping and fuel, and 0.2% cashback on all other spends.
+The Asda Cashback Credit Card will pay you 1% cashback on all Asda shopping and fuel, and 0.2% cashback on other spending elsewhere.

-With both cashback cards and cashback websites, it’s important to keep in mind that the idea is to get money back for spending you were going to do anyway – don’t spend more than you can afford, simply so that you earn more cashback!
+With cashback cards and cashback sites, it’s important to remember the idea is to get money back for spending you were going to do anyway – don’t spend more than you can afford, simply so that you earn more cashback!